The Texas Law Guide

 Most people (lawyers included) believe that a pretrial diversion (PTD) program results in the charge being completely cleared, erased, or expunged from your criminal record.
 However, this is not the case.

-PTD allows the case to be dismissed without prosecution but it does NOT clear the arrest from your record.
-Although the case has been dismissed, the original charge will appear on criminal background checks and may be used by employers, lenders, and others when making important decisions.
+Although pretrial diversion may result in dismissal of your case, the criminal charge will still show on a background check.
+Pretrial diversion does NOT automatically clear the arrest from your record – so even though the case has been dismissed, the original charge will appear on criminal background checks and may be used by employers, lenders, and others when making important decisions.

-How can I clear my record after finishing PTD?
+How can I clear my record after finishing pretrial diversion?

 After successfully completing a pretrial diversion or pretrial intervention, you should be eligible for criminal record expunction.
 The process, more commonly known as expungement, involves filing a civil lawsuit to clear your criminal charges.
 If the judge grants your request for expunction, ALL records of the arrest will be completely destroyed.